connervieira/Predator/docs/ALERTS.md

         - `color`: This is an optional sub-value for the vehicle color (all lowercase, human-friendly name).
         - `make`: This is an optional sub-value for the vehicle manufacturer.
         - `model`: This is an optional sub-value for the vehicle model.
         - `year`: This is an optional sub-value for the vehicle year.
-This value should be an integer.
+This value should be an integer (0 for none).
+        - `vin`: This is an optional value to specify the vehicle's identification number (all uppercase).

 ## Examples